Dendroclimatology: Collection difficulties

 Tree rings must be obtained from nature, frequently from remote regions.
 This means that special efforts are needed to map sites properly.
 In addition, samples must be collected in difficult (often sloping terrain) conditions.
 Generally, tree rings are collected using a hand-held borer device, that requires skill to get a good sample.
 The best samples come from felling a tree and sectioning it.
 However, this requires more danger and does damage to the forest.
 It may not be allowed in certain areas, particularly with the oldest trees in undisturbed sites (which are the most interesting scientifically).
 As with all experimentalists, dendroclimatologists must, at times, decide to make the best of imperfect data, rather than resample.
 This tradeoff is made more difficult, because sample collection (in the field) and analysis (in the lab) may be separated significantly in time and space.
 These collection challenges mean that data gathering is not as simple or cheap as conventional laboratory science.

 Other measurements

 Initial work focused on measuring the tree ring width—this is simple to measure and can be related to climate parameters.
 But the annual growth of the tree leaves other traces.
 In particular maximum latewood density (MXD) is another metric used for estimating environmental variables.
 It is, however, harder to measure.
 Other properties (e.g. isotope or chemical trace analysis) have also been tried most notably by L. M. Libby in her 1974 paper "Temperature Dependence of Isotope Ratios in Tree Rings".
 In theory, multiple measurements on the same ring will allow differentiation of confounding factors (e.g. precipitation and temperature).
 However, most studies are still based on ring widths at limiting stands.

 Measuring radiocarbon concentrations in tree rings has proven to be useful in recreating past sunspot activity, with data now extending back over 11,000 years.

+European winter storms can also be recorded by growth ring anomalies.